Work permits for employees in Thailand: A complete guide for employers [2024]

 The application process for Thai work visas involves a series of steps, usually initiated by the employer.
 Here's a basic checklist for employers to follow when helping an employee apply for a Thai work visa:

 • Secure a Non-Immigrant B Visa: The first step is for the employee to obtain a Non-Immigrant B Visa, generally issued for business and work purposes.
 This is usually done from the Thai Embassy or Consulate in the employee's home country.
+Foreign nationals must obtain this visa before applying for a work permit in Thailand.

-• Work Permit Issuance: Once approved, the work permit booklet is issued, allowing the employee to legally work in Thailand.
+• Work permit issuance: Once approved, the work permit booklet is issued, allowing the employee to work legally in Thailand.

 Next, we'll move on to the FAQ section to address some common questions regarding work permits in Thailand.